HabitatFramework/UserGuide/interface/interface.rst

 Habitats Tab
 ------------

-The Habitats tab displays the Integrated Habitat System (IHS) and legacy habitat details for the current database record as shown in the figure :ref:`figUIHT`.
+Click on :guilabel:`Habitats` to display the Habitats tab as shown in the figure :ref:`figUIHT`.
+The Habitats tab displays the Integrated Habitat System (IHS) and legacy habitat details for the current INCID record.

 .. _figUHIT: